top of page

-with five museum facilities in the southwestern Pennsylvania cities of Altoona, Bedford, Johnstown, Ligonier and Loretto.
+Southern Alleghenies Museum of Art (SAMA) is a community art museum founded in 1976.
+SAMA successfully operates the nation’s longest-running museum satellite system with four museum facilities in the southwestern Pennsylvania cities of Altoona, Bedford, Johnstown, and Ligonier.
 The Museum maintains a permanent collection of more than 7,500 works of local, regional, national and international artists.
-SAMA’s five museums offer award-winning education programs, special events, and approximately thirty to forty exhibitions annually.
+SAMA’s four museums offer award-winning education programs, special events, and approximately thirty to forty exhibitions annually.

 Awards